 At the 2011 FailCon conference in San Francisco--a gathering dedicated to celebrating entrepreneurial failure--a parade of founders took the stage to share stories of their startup collapses.
 The audience, largely composed of aspiring entrepreneurs, applauded each tale of lost millions, wasted years, and crashed companies with the enthusiasm usually reserved for success stories.
 One speaker described burning through $10 million in investor capital before shutting down; the audience cheered.
 Another described laying off sixty employees; the audience nodded sagely about "learning experiences."
 A third described how his failed startup had consumed three years of his life, his marriage, and his health; the audience responded with a standing ovation.

 Welcome to failure culture--the distinctive Silicon Valley ideology that reframes business failure from a devastating loss into a badge of honor, a learning experience, and even a prerequisite for future success.
 "Fail fast, fail often," the mantra goes.
 "Move fast and break things."
 "If you're not failing, you're not trying hard enough."
-In this cultural framework, failure is not merely tolerated--it is celebrated, discussed publicly with pride, and treated as evidence of the ambition and risk-taking that the startup ecosystem prizes above almost everything else.
+In this cultural framework, failure is not merely tolerated--it is celebrated, discussed publicly with pride, and treated as evidence of the ambition and risk-taking that the startup culture prizes above almost everything else.

 Failure culture was born from a genuine and valuable insight: that the stigma around business failure discourages the risk-taking and experimentation that innovation requires.
 If entrepreneurs are paralyzed by the fear of failure, they will not attempt the ambitious projects that, when they succeed, produce transformative products and services.
 Reducing the stigma of failure frees people to take risks, try unconventional approaches, and pursue ideas that established institutions would reject as too uncertain.